 There are currently only two options on the Preferences Looping tab.
 The main options controlling looping behavior are on the main IV Swinger 2 window to the right of the "Swing!" button (see section 4.1.5 on page 17).
 The first option is to choose whether the settings on the main screen should be retained after the program is closed and restored the next time it is opened.
 If this box is not checked, the application always comes up with Loop Mode turned off.

 The second option is to choose whether or not looping should stop on non-fatal errors.
-The default is to stop on all errors; when an error is detected a dialog is displayed and the user must dismiss the dialog and restart the looping by clicking on the Swing! button.
-But if this box is unchecked, some errors will display their message on the main screen and the looping will continue.
+As of v2.8.0, the default is to not stop on all errors; some errors will display their message on the main screen and the looping will continue.
 A good example of where this can be useful is the “Timed out polling for stable Isc” error, which is usually caused by insufficient sunlight.
-And that may be intentional, such as a during a sweep test for shading or tilt angle, or an unattended multi-day test.
+That may be intentional, such as during a sweep test for shading or tilt angle, or an unattended multi-day test.
+If the box is checked and one of these errors is detected, a dialog is displayed and the user must dismiss the dialog and restart the looping by clicking on the Swing! button.

 Arduino Preferences Tab